 It can be difficult to gather everyone for the annual Christmas Card picture once the kids have grown up and left home.
 But you can still carry on the Christmas Card tradition even if you’re an empty nester.
-Here are some creative ideas to get you started.
+Here are some creative Christmas Card Ideas for Empty Nesters to get you started.

 This post may contain affiliate links.
 For more information, see my disclosures here.

 If you’re an empty nester, you might be wondering just what kinds of Christmas Cards you can send out now that the kids aren’t cute toddlers any longer.
 Or you may not be able to get everyone in one place.
 Or your kids might rebel against being in a Christmas Card.
 Your annual family Christmas Card can become much more complicated as the kids get older.

 Not to worry, though!
 You can still enjoy the tradition of sending out Christmas Cards even if your kids no longer live at home.
 Here are a few creative ideas for Christmas Cards for Empty Nesters you can use for inspiration.

 If You Can’t Get Everybody Together, Create a Collage